brentpitchford/brentpitchford.github.io/_pages/about.md

 I am a postdoctoral researcher at the University of Iceland (Reykjavik, Iceland) in the Icelandic Vision Lab.

-My research interests largely revolve around better understanding perception, attention, and cognition more generally, and the connection between neural activity and cognitive processing.
-I am particularly interested in understanding why people differ in their cognition, and whether these differences are associated with underlying electrophysiology and personality characteristics.
-In my research, I use a combination of behavioural, electrophysiological, and self-report measures.
+My research primarily focuses on visual perception, attention, and cognition, with a particular emphasis on understanding the variability in cognitive processes among individuals.
+I aim to uncover how these differences are linked to underlying neural mechanisms.

+To achieve this, I employ a multidisciplinary approach that integrates behavioural experiments, electrophysiological recordings, and self-report measures.
+By combining these methodologies, I strive to gain a comprehensive understanding of the neural and psychological factors that contribute to individual differences in cognitive processing.